On the relative Morrison-Kawamata cone conjecture: Introduction

 At the expense of some ambiguity, for simplicity, we call Conjecture \ref{conj: KM conj} (1) and (2) the (weak) cone conjecture for movable cones and the (weak) cone conjecture for ample cones respectively.
 Although our primary interest is in complex varieties, we need to work with non-algebraically closed fields.
 When $X$ is a smooth Calabi-Yau variety over a field $K$, the analogous cone conjecture still makes sense, and we also call it the cone conjecture.

 The cone conjecture is beyond merely predicting the shape of cones of Calabi-Yau varieties.
 In fact, for an arbitrary klt pair, if $(X,\De)$ is its minimal model and $(X,\De) \to S$ is the morphism to its canonical model, then the cone conjecture for movable cones predicts finiteness of minimal models (see Proposition \ref{prop: fun domain of Mov} for the precise statement).
-Moreover, compared with the weaker predictions of finitely many $\PsAut(X/S,\De)$-or $\Aut(X/S,\De)$-equivalence classes, it seems that the existence of (weak) fundamental domains is crucial in the proof of the cone conjecture (see the proof of Proposition \ref{prop: realize actions}).
+Moreover, compared with the weaker prediction of having only finitely many $\PsAut(X/S,\De)$- or $\Aut(X/S,\De)$-equivalence classes, the existence of (weak) fundamental domains provides additional information that is crucial for the proof of the cone conjecture (for example, in the proof of Proposition \ref{prop: realize actions}, we rely on the finite generation of $\bar \Gamma_B$).

 When $X \to S$ is a birational morphism, \cite{BCHM10} established the finiteness of $\PsAut(X/S)$-equivalence classes.
 Finiteness of $\PsAut(X/S)$-equivalence classes is also known when $\dim X \leq 3, \dim S >0$ (\cite{Kaw97}) and elliptic fibrations (\cite{FHS21}).
 When $S$ is a point, Conjecture \ref{conj: KM conj} is known for surfaces (\cite{Tot09}), abelian varieties (\cite{PS12}) and large classes of Calabi-Yau manifolds with Picard number $2$ (\cite{Ogu14, LP13}).
-Analogous cone conjecture of $\Mov(X/\Cc)_+$ (see Definition \ref{def: polyhedral type} ) is also known for a projective hyperk\"ahler manifold $X$ (\cite{Mar11}).
+The analogous cone conjecture for $\Mov(X/\Cc)_+$ (see Definition \ref{def: polyhedral type}) is also known in the case of a projective hyperk\"ahler manifold $X$ \cite{Mar11}.
+See also \cite{HPX24} for the cone conjecture for families of irreducible holomorphic symplectic manifolds.
 Over arbitrary fields of characteristic $\neq 2$, the cone conjecture is known for K3 surfaces \cite{BLL20}.
 Analogous cone conjecture of $\Mov(X/K)_+$ is also known for a hyperk\"ahler variety $X$ over a field $K$ with characteristic $0$ (\cite{Tak21}, cf. Remark \ref{rmk: hyperkahler}).
 On the other hand, it is known that Conjecture \ref{conj: KM conj} no longer holds true for lc pairs (see \cite{Tot09}).
 We recommend \cite{LOP18} for a survey of relevant results.
+Using some of the ideas developed in the present paper, \cite[Theorem~14]{Xu24} proves that the cone conjecture for ample cones follows from the cone conjecture for movable cones.
+This result was further extended in \cite{GLSW24} to the case of the effective cone.

-The new ingredient of the current paper is to study the cone conjecture from the perspective of Shokurov polytopes.
+The new ingredient of the present paper is to study the cone conjecture from the perspective of Shokurov polytopes.
 We propose the following conjecture which seems to be more tractable.

 \begin{conjecture} Let $f: (X, \De) \to S$ be a klt Calabi-Yau fiber space. \begin{enumerate} \item There exists a polyhedral cone $P_M \subset \Eff(X/S)$ such that \item There exists a polyhedral cone $P_A \subset \Eff(X/S)$ such that \end{enumerate} \end{conjecture}